minvws/nl-kat-coordination/docs/source/user-manual/getting-started/generate-report.rst

 There are three different kind of reports:

 - **Separate report:** selecting one or more reports will show the contents of each report below each other.
-This function might be turned off by default by your administrator.
+This kinds of report might be turned off by default by your administrator.
 - **Aggregate report:** selecting one or more reports will show aggregated data for each selected report.
 This means that some results are aggregated to provide a general overview of the current compliance status of the scanned objects.
 - **Multi report:** allows you to compare one organisation with another based on the organisation tags.
 This is only possible for aggregate reports.
 A multi report is very similar to an aggregate report, but shows data across multiple organisations.